Stitchmaker/Stitchmaker.github.io/_posts/2018-9-28-Metis MTA data.md

 5. 47-50th Streets - Rockefeller
 6. 14th Street - Union Square

 The first station is obvious, Harold Square has a lot of volume and is surrounded by our target companies.
 But Bryant Square is not so obvious.
 It ranked third on our list even though it has only ⅓ the volume of Harold Square.
-What makes this a good station to target is it has twice as many target companies within ½ mile as any other station.
+What makes this a good station to target is it has twice as many companies within ½ mile as any other station.
 This is in the middle of the tech companies you want to target.
 Union Square is the most southern of our stations.
 It has almost as big a volume as Harold Square but due to the lack of companies in the area it is the last station on our list.

 ### When Should You Target The Stations